 Ivan Castro, ’18, Falk College

-Ivan Castro, M.S.P.H., is a data analyst at innoVet Health where he is part of a clinical analytics team working within the VA healthcare environment.
+Ivan Castro, MSPH, is a data analyst at innoVet Health where he is part of a clinical analytics team working within the VA healthcare environment.
 Previously, he was a Research Coordinator at the VA Center for Integrated Healthcare where he coordinated an NIH-funded clinical trial; and a Project Manager at the Undergraduate Trauma Research Training Program, an NSF-funded project at Syracuse University.
-Ivan is a Navy veteran and holds a BA in psychology from SUNY Oswego, and a Master’s in Public Health from Syracuse University.
+Ivan is a Navy veteran and holds a bachelor of arts in psychology from SUNY Oswego, and a master of public health from Syracuse University.

 Indu Gupta, ’04, Maxwell School

 Indu Gupta, M.D, MPH, M.A, FACP, is the Commissioner of Health at the Onondaga County Health Department.
 She completed her medical degree in India and began a private practice after moving to the US.
 Her experience as an internist led to a special interest in epidemiology, quality and process improvement to improve health outcomes at the population level.
-She completed her Masters of Arts in Public Administration and certificate of advanced study in health service management and policy from Syracuse University, as well as a Master of Public Health from Johns Hopkins University.
+She completed her master of arts in public administration and certificate of advanced study in health service management and policy from Syracuse University, as well as a master of public health from Johns Hopkins University.
 Dr. Gupta’s focus is to improve and protect the health of all the residents of Onondaga County.
 She believes that local health departments are a bridge between the community, the healthcare sector, and community-based organizations.
 She fiercely advocates for Health in All Policy (HiAP) and places a strong emphasis on data collection and analysis, performance management, quality improvement, strategic planning, and collaborative community partnerships to achieve health equity.

 Timothy “Noble” Jennings-Bey

-Timothy “Noble” Jennings-Bey is a Trauma Response Director at United Way of Central New York.
-He is also the CEO at Street Addiction Institute Inc. His work involves responding to youth violence in Syracuse, NY, neighborhood killings, and to provide help for affected families.
+Timothy “Noble” Jennings-Bey’s work involves responding to youth violence in Syracuse, NY, neighborhood killings, and to provide help for affected families.

 LaTisha Marshall, ‘98, Falk College